 To prevent drunk driving, making a plan for a sober designated driver ahead of time with everyone agreeing to it is best.
-There are strategies to reduce or prevent drunk driving that are effective in keeping your friends and family safe, from ruining lives and out of legal trouble.
+There are tips for stopping drunk driving that are effective in keeping your friends and family safe, from ruining lives and out of legal trouble.
 There are strategies The National Highway Traffic Safety Administration agrees are effective it the reduction and prevention of driving while intoxicated.

 Steps to Eliminate Drunk Driving